cmb347827/static-job-listings/README.md

 - I had trouble getting the first paint to load at a good speed appearantly as ,initially, the frontendmentor project screenshot didn't look right with no loaded job listings.
 I asked for help , as to why this was happening, at Discord , they mentioned the use of Lighthouse and how it will identify problems with a site.
 - I validated the html  at 'https://validator.w3.org/#validate_by_upload' on 10/27/25 and got 'Document checking completed.
 No errors or warnings to show.'
   I validated the css at 'https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_upload' and got 'Congratulations!
 No Error Found.
 This document validates as CSS level 3 + SVG !'
-  Finally, I checked with Lighthouse and got ...
+  Finally, I checked with Lighthouse on 10/28/25  and got for mobile: 93 performance, 94 accessibility, 100 best practices, and 91 seo.
+  And for desktop: 94 performance, 94 accessibility, 100 best practices , and 91 seo.